NRCan/CanFlood/docs/source/tutorials.rst

 Launch the *Sensitivity Analysis* |targetImage| dialog from the Plugins>CanFlood menu.
 Navigate to the *Setup* menu, select your working directory, set the filepaths to 'relative', then specify your main model control file and 'Model Level' = 'L2' as shown below:

+..
+JAMIE: dont work in a directory called 'MainModel' this is confusing. the tool creates a suite of equivalent candidate models in the working directory one of which is the 'base' model (identical to the mainmodel).

 .. image:: /_static/tutorials_6_13_img_1.JPG

 **Click Load** to populate the *Compile* tab.